 I typically do not wear a 3rd bottom layer.
 I stay warm in a base layer and mid-layer unless temperatures are well below freezing, but in that case, I usually use waterproof snow pants as my top layer.
-I always make sure to have thin waterproof and windproof pants with me that I can easily throw on just in case.
+I always make sure to have thin waterproof and windproof pants that I can easily put on over my bottom layers if needed.

 For Her- Patagonia Radalie Insulated Jacket

 The top layers must be made from high-quality materials to insulate effectively.
 The Patagonia Radalie Insulated Jacket is lightweight but still wind-resistant and water-repellant, although it’s most effective when paired with an additional waterproof layer.
 Its quilted shell is made of nylon with a durable water-repellent (DWR) finish and insulated with warm 150g synthetic Thermogreen® fill.